zoylendt/zoylendt.github.io/content/Selfhosted/Multiple jDownloader2 instances behind VPN.md

 - `lscr.io/linuxserver/code-server` ([LinuxServer.io](https://docs.linuxserver.io/images/docker-code-server/)) -> Only required to edit the config file of `jamesread/olivetin`, can be omitted/replaced as needed.

 > [!warning]
 > This setup includes no killswitch!
 If a VPN container fails, the corresponding jD2 instance connects through the host's network to the internet.
-If you need a killswitch, look into [gluetun](https://github.com/qdm12/gluetun).
+If you need it, check the [experimental killswitch feature](https://github.com/walterl/proton-privoxy/pull/41) or better switch to [gluetun](https://github.com/qdm12/gluetun).

 # - Docker-compose file